MoFEM/mofem-cephas/joss/paper.md

  arising in various physical problems. `MoFEM` belongs to the class of open source finite element libraries, such as `Deal.II`, `MFEM`, `libMesh`, `FEniCS`, or `FreeFEM++` to name a few.
-These provide users with generic tools for solving PDEs and developers with methods to implement bespoke finite elements. `MoFEM` is developed to provide free finite element library, incorporating modern approximation approaches and data structures, for engineers, students and academics.
-It is designed to solve bespoke engineering problems, it was primarily designed to solve crack propagation for structural integrity assessment of safety-critical structures (see \autoref{fig:brick}).
+These provide users with generic tools for developers to implement bespoke FE solvers. `MoFEM` is developed to provide finite element library, incorporating modern approximation approaches and data structures, for engineers, students and academics.
+It was primarily designed to solve crack propagation for structural integrity assessment of safety-critical structures (see \autoref{fig:brick}).

  ![Brittle crack propagation.\label{fig:brick}](paper_brick.png){width=60%}